Manta-Network/manta-rs/manta-trusted-setup/README.md

 ## Medium Trust: Contribution Proof Checks

 Instead of trusting that Manta created the contribution hash list correctly, you can generate it yourself from the ceremony data, which is hosted here (TODO!).
 The ceremony data contains all intermediate states and cryptographic proofs that each contribution obeyed the MPC protocol.
 This is a little under 140 Gb of data.
-Before demonstrating how to verify these data, let us explain carefully the trust assumptions:
+Before demonstrating how to verify this data, let us explain carefully the trust assumptions:

 This level of verification checks that each state of the MPC is built from the last according to the MPC protocol.
 However, it does *not* check that the genesis state of the MPC was computed correctly from a Phase 1 KZG trusted setup and the Manta Pay circuit description.
 That is, you are trusting that Manta generated the initial proving keys correctly from a secure set of KZG parameters.
-If you use the verification tool we provide, you are also trusting that it is written correctly; the source code is yours to examine, of course.
+If you use the verification tool we provide, you are also trusting that it is written correctly; the [source code](https://github.com/Manta-Network/manta-rs/blob/feat/ts_verifier/manta-trusted-setup/src/bin/groth16_phase2_verifier.rs) is yours to examine, of course.

 To perform this level of verification, clone this branch of the repository and download all the ceremony data to some directory.
 Use the following command to initiate the verification process:
 ```sh